This article was updated on June 11, 2022.

-Consider this a cheat sheet for the latest news and info you need on rules and testing requirements before you head out into the world.
+The information on this page is a cheat sheet for the info before you head out into the world, with special notes for more popular destinations.

 The One-Stop Guide for Every Country on Earth